 Ideally this doctor will be assisting in theatre.
-We strongly believe that best practice is for the operating surgeon to take consent or to confirm consent.
+We strongly believe that best practice is for the operating surgeon to take consent and/or to confirm consent.

 If you are asked to obtain consent for an operation you are not familiar with, do not proceed.
 Explain to your senior that you do not understand the procedure well enough to consent for it.
 Remember to use this as a learning opportunity – observe them obtaining consent in order to improve your understanding.